-^{}Remember, unlike movies, television shows and tapes, which you watch at home, assemblies are live performances, and the performers can hear and see you.
+\Remember, unlike movies, television shows and tapes, which you watch at home, assemblies are live performances, and the performers can hear and see you.

-- 1. Legal absences include illness, death in family, weather conditions preventing bus arrival, authorized religious holidays, and pre-approved family vacations up to 5 days. - 2.
-Approval for family trips should be requested at least 2 weeks prior to the date of departure. - 3.
-Call the school office on the second day of any absence. - 4.
-Send an email to Ms. Mackay or send one of the excuse forms, completed, to school with your child within three days of their return.
-Failure to do so will result in an unexcused or illegal absence. - 5.
-Make every effort to see that your son or daughter is at the bus stop or in school on time.
-A student is late after 8:40 a.m, and they must report to the main office for a tardy slip. - 6.
+- 5. Make every effort to see that your son or daughter is at the bus stop or in school on time.
+A student is late after 8:40 a.m., and they must report to the main office for a tardy slip. - 6.
 A maximum of 10 cumulative lawful absences verified by parental notification may be permitted in a school year.
 All absences beyond 10 days shall require an excuse from a physician or medical provider.